slune-org/confinode/doc/en/usermanual.md

 It is possible to write a configuration file which inherit from one or more other files.
 This may be useful if, for example, you have a company global configuration to which you wish to add you specificities or, in the case of theme-oriented configuration files that you want to merge.

 In order to do that, you have to add to your configuration object a key named `extends` which contains either directly the name of the file to inherit from or an array of file names to inherit from.
-If you inherit from multiple files, they are taken in the specified order, the data of the latter can replace the one of the formers.
+If you inherit from multiple files, they are taken in the specified order, the data of the latter can replace the one of the former.

 Note that if you give a relative file name in your `extends` entry, the file will be searched relative to the place of the current configuration file.